 Environmental Protection Agency.
 It oversees and enforces federal environmental regulations.

 Located inside the air handler of your air conditioner.
 Its role is to absorb heat from the air produced.

-A system the uses a cooling or heating coil in addition to a fan to move air.
+A system that uses a cooling or heating coil in addition to a fan to move air.

 Fresh Air Intake

-The portion of the unit that is open to allow outdoor into the system.
+The portion of the unit that is open to allow outdoor air into the system.